blue-sky-sea/VR-Emotion-Arousal/README.md

 # Personal difference
-By seeing the Distribution of data, We found some featrues may have personal differences we found fat people have a less pnn20,pnn50(one of them have a nearly 0 pnn50 for all sections) we found a collaborator have a much higher pnn20,pnn50 in relax and sad mode(8,normal people are about 1~3),and higher pnn50 in Fear,Disgust(15,normal people are about 8~10)
+By seeing the Distribution of data, We found some featrues may have personal differences we found fat people have a less pnn20,pnn50(one of them have a nearly 0 pnn50 for all sections) we found a collaborator have a much higher pnn20,pnn50 in relax and sad mode (about 8,normal people are about 1~3)
+and higher pnn50 in Fear,Disgust (about 15,normal people are about 8~10)

 # How to update file bigger than 25mb